-In restrospect, seeking was really just an extension of remaining.
+In retrospect, seeking was really just an extension of remaining.
 If 2014-2015 were packed with action—the pursuit of passions, the chasing of dreams—2016-2017 were a lot more quiet and retrospective in nature.

-I spent a lot of time asking God questions, seeking answers, and overnalyzing all the things.
+I spent a lot of time asking God questions, seeking answers, and overanalyzing all the things.
 (Not like I haven’t already spent my whole life doing just that.)

 What’s next, Lord?